CBCF Executive Order Tracker

 Civil Rights, Health, LGBTQ Issues

-This executive order establishes policy protections that define sex-based rights in accordance with biological distinctions.
-The order asserts that policies allowing gender identity to override biological sex pose risks to women’s privacy, safety, and fairness in areas such as sports, education, and public accommodations.
+This presidential action establishes policy protections that define sex-based rights in accordance with biological distinctions.
+The action asserts that policies allowing gender identity to override biological sex pose risks to women’s privacy, safety, and fairness in areas such as sports, education, and public accommodations.

 In effect, legal challenges pending